Become a Volunteer

 Sign up for shifts

-- Sign in to your Volunteer Account and click the “My Schedule” tab to bring up your calendar.
+- Sign in to your Volunteer Account and view all of the volunteer opportunities, which are organized chronologically

-- Click the orange “Schedule Me” button beside a shift to add yourself to the schedule, then confirm by clicking the orange “Yes” button at the bottom of the next page.
-Click “Continue” to return to the calendar and sign up for more opportunities!
+- Find your favorite shifts and click the “Sign Up” button beside a shift to add yourself to the schedule.
+You will get a confirmation email shortly after.
+Click the "Events" tab at the top of your screen to return to the calendar to sign up for more opportunities!

-If you do not see the “Schedule Me” button next to a shift, it means the shifts for that position on that specific day are full.
+If you do not see the “Sign Up” button next to a shift, it means the shifts for that position on that specific day are full.
 Please look to another day or position for open shifts.

 Once you’re on the schedule, you will be sent a schedule reminder 48 hours before your shift.
 Please note that, while you may change your schedule any time prior to this point, you may not change your shift after you have been sent this reminder.